 United Christian Ministries of Jackson County, Inc., was founded over 30 years ago by a consortium of local churches.
 The purpose of United Christian Ministries is to serve Christ by being a voice for and a help to people with urgent physical, economic, social, or spiritual needs so that they might become 'whole' persons in body, soul and spirit.

-UCM provides a food pantry, personal items, and household items, as well as assistance with necessities (temporary shelter, utilities, rent, medical copays) to residents of Jackson County.
+UCM provides a food pantry, personal items, and household items, as well as assistance with necessities (temporary shelter, utilities, heat, rent, medical copays) to residents of Jackson County.
 We coordinate with other agencies to prevent duplication of services.

 Many of our local churches support UCM in two ways: with monetary support, and by collecting donations of items to give to clients, such as canned food, shampoo, etc. We work with dozens of churches in Jackson County, and their contributions are crucial to our success.
 We are staffed by two part-time employees, and a cadre of over 40 volunteers.